EPprivate/private_repo/article_analysis/README.md

 # Article Analysis: Multiple Selections

-Looking through the JetBrains IntelliJ IDEA documentation library, I've come across [this](https://www.jetbrains.com/help/idea/pro-tips.html#multiple-selections) short article about the **Multiple Selections** feature.
+Looking through the JetBrains IntelliJ IDEA documentation library, I've come across [this](https://www.jetbrains.com/help/idea/pro-tips.html#multiple-selections) a short article about the **Multiple Selections** feature.

-At first sight, the descriptions are looking clear and straight-forward.
+At first sight, the descriptions are looking clear and straightforward.
 However, when you start reproducing them in IntelliJ IDEA, some procedures described in the instruction may start to seem confusing.
 In the following sections, I will try to provide a reasoning for each part that I found troublesome.

 ## Issue 1: Possible Misinterpretation of the Instruction

-The first issue I would like to discuss, is the description of the `Alt+Shift+J` key combination, specifically the the following line:
+The first issue I would like to discuss, is the description of the `Alt+Shift+J` key combination, specifically the following line:

 | You can press `Alt+J` again to go forward, or `Alt+Shift+J` to go back... |
 |---|